-- 1. Valedictorian and Salutatorian (medals will be worn). - 2.
-Honor Graduate (gold stoles and gold tassels will be worn). - 3.
-Beta Club Membership (gold cords will be worn). - 4.
+- 1. Valedictorian and Salutatorian (medal will be worn). - 2.
+Honor Graduate (gold stole and gold tassel will be worn). - 3.
+Beta Club Membership (gold cord will be worn). - 4.
 Academic Achievement Awards (medals will be worn). - 5.
-Class Officer (white stoles will be worn). - 6.
-Local Honor Seal (black cords will be worn). - 7.
-Credentialed Pathway Completers (white cords will be worn).
+Class Officer (white stole will be worn).

-8. Associate Degree (grey cord will be worn).
+- 6. Local Honor Seal (black cord will be worn). - 7.
+Credentialed Pathway Completers (white cord will be worn). - 8.
+Associate Degree through Dual Enrollment (grey cord will be worn).